 Bhaktapur is the smallest among the 75 districts of Nepal.
 Also known as ‘Khwopa or Bhadgaon’ in the Newari dialect, this city is rich in ancient arts and cultural heritage.
-Bhaktapur comprises dense collects of temples, monuments, courtyards and traditional houses constructed during different periods of history.
-Ancient culture, tradition, and ritual are still conserved and they reflect in daily activities of the local Newar community.
+Bhaktapur comprises dense collects of temples, monuments, courtyards, and traditional houses constructed during different periods of history.
+Ancient culture, tradition, and ritual are still conserved and they reflect in the daily activities of the local Newar community.
 Bhaktapur is one of the tourist destinations of Kathmandu valley.
 Bhaktapur used to be the center of Nepal until the 17th century.
 Some of the major tourist destinations and monuments have been listed as the UNESCO world heritage site in Bhaktapur.
 Foreign tourists have to pay an entry fee to visit this historic town.
 Bhaktapur offers its visitors an opportunity to closely observe the ancient architecture, arts, and culture that goes back Malla periods.
 The Nyatapola Temple, Bhaktapur Durbar Square, Changunarayan Temple, 55-window palace, Dattatraya area, and Sidda Pokhari are its major attractions.
 Bhaktapur is also well-known for ‘Juju Dhau’ (Royal Sweet Yoghurt), earthenware potteries, and the artistic wood carvings.

 Although small in terms of size, Nepal is home to a diverse group of people with their own religion, culture, and tradition.
 Each culture and festival holds its own significance and has a unique way of observation.
 It is the culture and festival of Nepal that bind the people together.
 Regardless of one’s faith or cultural background, major festivals of Nepal are observed and celebrated by all.
 They act as gestures and celebrated by all.
 They act as a gesture to solidify social harmony and excuse to reunite with one’s friends and family members once every year.